 How does Scrive process personal data outside of Scrive eSign?

-Scrive is processing personal data outside of Scrive eSign as described below:
+Scrive acts as a controller when we process personal data outside of Scrive eSign, as described below:

 Processing for invoicing and payment purposes

 Scrive processes the following information regarding you: